Bryan-DelasPenas/Basketball-Stats/Web_Scrapers/Python_Scrapers/README.md

 None, it is a helper function for `PLAYER_ID`, as it inserts all key and values into the dictionary<br>

 ### `PLAYER_ID`
-Is a dictonary that takes in a NBA players `name` as a key and converts into a unique corresponding to the name
+Is a dictionary that takes in a NBA players `name` as a key and converts into a unique corresponding to the name
 <strong>Example:</strong> 'Tim Hardaway` is converted to `1181`

 ## Utils